-The growth in our business is tied to the number of FNAs we receive.
-Approximately 95% of FNAs we receive are for the Afirma solution, which consists of cytopathology, and if the cytopathology result is indeterminate, the GEC.
-The remaining approximate 5% of FNAs are received from centers performing cytopathology in their institution where the cytopathology result is indeterminate and we perform the GEC only.
+The growth in our business is tied to the number of FNAs we receive and the rate of GEC tests performed.
+Approximately 93% of FNAs we receive are for the Afirma solution, which consists of cytopathology, and if the cytopathology result is indeterminate, the GEC is performed.
+The remaining approximate 7% of FNAs are received from centers performing cytopathology in their institution where the cytopathology result is indeterminate and we perform the GEC only.
+The rate at which adoption occurs in these two settings will cause these two percentages to fluctuate over time.
 Generally 8%-12% of the FNA samples we receive for cytopathology have insufficient cellular material from which to render a cytopathology diagnosis.
 We only bill the technical component, including slide preparation, for these tests.
 For results that are benign or suspicious/malignant by cytopathology, we bill for these services when we issue the report to the physician.
 If the cytopathology result is indeterminate, defined as atypia/follicular lesions of undetermined significance (AUS/FLUS) or suspicious for FN/HCN, we perform the GEC.
 Historically, approximately 14%-17% of samples we have received for the Afirma solution have yielded indeterminate results by cytopathology.
 Approximately 5%-10% of the samples for GEC testing have insufficient RNA from which to render a finding.
 The GEC can be reported as Benign, Suspicious or No Result.
 We bill for the GEC Benign and GEC Suspicious results only.
 After the GEC is completed, we issue the cytopathology report for the indeterminate results as well as the GEC report, and then bill for both of these tests.
 We incur costs of collecting and shipping the FNAs and a portion of the costs of performing tests where we cannot ultimately issue a patient report.
 Because we cannot bill for all samples received, the number of FNAs received does not directly correlate to the total number of patient reports issued and the amount billed.